 - Warrnambool Art Museum incl. the View of Tower Hill 1855

-After morning tea at historic Port Fairy, originally a whaling port and a major point of entry for immigrants and trading in Victoria last century, we drive west to Warrnambool via the Von Guérard Lookout.
+From Port Fairy we drive west to Warrnambool via the Von Guérard Lookout.
 This lookout is famous as the viewpoint which Eugene von Guérard chose for his famous painting View of Tower Hill (1855).
 This painting, which depicts the volcano crater lake with inset scoria cones, surrounded by native vegetation, is significant not only as a fine example of the artist’s oeuvre but also because it is so meticulous in depicting plant species that it has been used to bring the vegetation of Tower Hill back to its original state; from the painting botanists have identified grass and ferns on the island, wattles, sheoaks, banksias on the cones and reeds and tussocks in the marshes.
 We shall view this painting at the Warrnambool Art Gallery as well as other works including the very important modernist collection developed by local clothes manufacturer Sir Fletcher Jones O.B.E.

 Day 7: Sunday 24 October, Warrnambool – Hexham – Warrnambool